dorsax/netcup-dns-hooks/README.md

 # usage

-Edit the `config.yml` and enter your own credentials there.
+Edit the `config.ini` and enter your own credentials there.
 Make sure that this file is read-only to your user or root:
 ```
-$ chmod 400 config.yml
+$ chmod 400 config.ini
 ```

 ```